 And I was always afraid how people will judge me for having attempted suicide before.
 So I shied away from speaking about my experience.

 Then I think it was around 2010, I had a major meltdown; a breakdown that opened my eyes while finding myself on a hospital bed.

 When I first awoke, there was a man leaning against the bed beside me, facing me.
 I asked him “What happened?”
 And he told me I was suicidal.
 Then I think the drugs were so potent that I just slipped back into sleep.

 I subsequently underwent several treatments of electroconvulsive therapy (ECT).
 For the ECT, there first was an anesthesiologist who would inject a sedative into you to ease you into sleep.
 I have always been afraid of needles, and my threshold of pain has always been very low.
 The experience was scary.
 But after a few treatments, the fear lessened, although it was still very evident.

 So earlier on in treatment, I would be in and out of hospital.
 And then my doctor and family took a firm stand and warded me at the Institute of Mental Health (IMH), where I came into contact with people with differing challenges from a low to severe spectrum.

 The stay was challenging and awakening.
 You realize that there were other people suffering from mental conditions that were more severe than yours.

 And you understand that seeking help is essential and something that you must reconcile with.

-You realize that there are others going through the same thing (or somewhat similar condition by “label”) as you.
+You realise that there are others going through the same thing (or somewhat similar condition by “label”) as you.

 Coming forward to admit and seek help mentally, emotionally, was something that I never had the courage to do… Until treatment was forced on to me because it’s the last resort.